Azwa32/IP-System-Monitor/README.md

 # Summary
 The app has delivered the neccecary functionaity for the mean time, it has already been deployed and working as intended.
 I have also modified to make a local only version which I have also been using.

 There are other opportunities to improve from here, using a different stack and some attention to the UI are the first areas I look at.
+I'd also be interested in expoanding the capability of the server app and including functions for different IP addressing methods.
+At the moment the system is most suitable for a static assigned IP address but not suitable for random assignment.
+Id also like to turn the server app into a downloadable portable app and create web logins on the website so multiple user can each monitor their own site.
+Also an email function for notifying a user when a device drops offline.
+However before I make further changes I'd like to see how the app functions in a work environment over the comming months.

+AA